My guest today is Whitney Jones. Whitney, welcome to The Writer’s Forensics Blog.

 If there isn’t enough time to cultivate a contact or take a class, Google will be your best friend—to a degree.
 It will help you connect to experts’ blogs and find places like this blog that have up-to-date forensics information.
 If there’s ever a question of a blog’s veracity, don’t be afraid to try to contact the author and ask about sources.

 Whitney Jones loves Diet Dr. Pepper and solving crime novels.
-She’s considering taking classes towards a criminal justice degree at Colorado Tech in the fall.
 Check out Whitney’s writings at The Professional Intern.